 LONDON: Apparel retailers can engage Facebook users in Europe by starting a "network effect", a goal that becomes achievable when "fans" interact with their content, a study has stated.

-by Facebook and comScore reported that 266.4m people accessed the social network in Europe during May 2012, and 121.1m viewed apparel websites.
+A study published by Facebook and comScore reported that 266.4m people accessed the social network in Europe during May 2012, and 121.1m viewed apparel websites.
 Overall, these platforms shared 98.1m visitors.